brunoarine/whalesniffer/README.md

 <em>Example of thresholding by Otsu method in an image with vignette.</em>
 </p>

 Typically, vignette correction is done by subtracting the pixel values ​​from the original image by the pixel values from a white background image obtained with the same photographic equipment and under the same lighting conditions.
-If reference images are not available, the process of correcting the vignette, depending on the final objective, becomes much more complex.
+If reference images are not available, the process of correcting the vignette can become a tad more complex.
 One method, for example, involves using a mixture of Gaussian models to determine the nature of each pixel and obtain the separation between the vignette and the image itself (CHEN et al., 2013).

 However, for this work, I chose a significantly more straightforward solution.
 Using channel V as a reference, the image was blurred through 2D convolution with a Gaussian mask.
-Immediately, it is noticed that the region where there is shading stands out from the rest of the image, which has lighter lighting.
+Immediately, it is noticed that the region where there is shading stands out from the rest of the image, which has a "lighter" lighting.

 I noticed experimentally that this Gaussian filter produced a more subtle gradient due to the nature of the mask, in contrast to the square mask of the medium filter, which creates distinct bands in the image.